 Dog bite attacks are not only painful, they can also have a serious financial impact on the lives of the victim and his or her family.
 When a dog bites a person, the victim could require expensive medical treatments and could also face temporary disability.
 Without the ability to return to work, victims may face further financial hardship.
 Conveniently, the State of New Jersey recognizes the severity of dog bite injuries and allows injured victims the opportunity to seek compensation from the dog owner.
 While dog bite injury cases do not require legal counsel, the support of a qualified attorney will ensure the highest compensation is secured.

-The personal injury attorneys at Harrell, Smith & Williams, LLC have many years of experience representing those who have been injured as a result of dog bite attacks.
+The personal injury attorneys at Smith & Williams Law Firm, LLC have many years of experience representing those who have been injured as a result of dog bite attacks.
 The firm recognizes the importance a full compensation can have on a victim.
 For many, securing maximum compensation can provide the opportunity to continue life as planned.
-To ensure their clients obtain the highest compensation available to them, the attorneys at Harrell, Smith & Williams, LLC will take immediate and aggressive action against the pet owner and his or her insurance provider.
+To ensure their clients obtain the highest compensation available to them, the attorneys at Smith & Williams Law Firm, LLC will take immediate and aggressive action against the pet owner and his or her insurance provider.
 If you have been injured in a dog bite attack, consider obtaining the support of the firm.
 Schedule a no-obligation consultation with the firm by calling (908) 264-7228 or complete the private online contact form here.

 New Jersey’s Strict Dog Bite Law